tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 :  *Example:* `curl -d "data-to-post" http://www.example.com`

 `-H` or `--header`
 :  Submits the request header to the resource.
-This is very common with REST API requests because the authorization is usually included in the header.
+Headers are common with REST API requests because the authorization is usually included in the header.
 :  *Example:* `curl -H "key:12345" http://www.example.com`

 `-X POST`